AndreyRoztorguev/app/README.md

-#Photo-app
+# Photo-app
-##This app was develop with next technologies:
+## This app was develop with next technologies:
-1React/Redux
+1 React/Redux
-2Nodejs/Express
+2 Nodejs/Express
-3MongoDB/Mongoose
+3 MongoDB/Mongoose